OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 - Enter any notes, logs, or output from the manual step into the **Notes** field
 - Select **PROCEED** to complete the step

-As each step is completed, the next one will become available to members of the relevant team.
+Once a team member has completed a step, the next one will become available to the relevant team members.

 The task log records the date and time the step was done, who completed it, and any notes they entered.